SWxTREC/h3lioviz/README.md

 ### Project Dependencies

 ENLIL backend is needed in production.
+Follow the README instruction in the enlil-3d-server repo https://github.com/SWxTREC/enlil-3d-server for running a local docker container containing the backend and some relevant data.

 ### Development server